-Cook your rice and let it cool until it is cool enough to handle.
-Shape and fill your rice balls, and then let them cool to room temperature before wrapping in seaweed (this will keep the seaweed from immediately getting soggy.)
+Cook the rice and let it cool until it is cool enough to handle.
+Shape and fill the rice balls.
+Let them cool to room temperature before wrapping in seaweed (this will keep the seaweed from immediately getting soggy.)

 3. Use wet hands to shape the rice balls

-Wetting your hands with water keeps the rice from sticking to your hands, making it easier to make attractive rice balls.
+Wet your hands with water to keep the rice from sticking to your hands.
+This will make it easier to make attractive rice balls.
 Keep a bowl of water on your countertop and dip your hands in as necessary to keep the rice from sticking.

 4. Wrap your seaweed separately or use individually-wrapped seaweed sheets

 If you plan to take it to go, wrap the seaweed separately or use individually-wrapped nori sheets.
 This will keep the seaweed fresh and crisp until you are ready to eat your onigiri.

 From cooked salmon onigiri to onigiri filled with marinated seaweed, tempura shrimp, or even American-style tuna salad, they’re all delicious.
 Fill your onigiri with just about anything you like.